Bhavadharini-G/Text-Summarizer-Project/README.md

 - Builds a Docker image on every `main` branch push
 - Pushes it to AWS Elastic Container Registry (ECR)
 - Pulls it onto EC2 for live deployment

+#### `streamlit_app.py`
+The Streamlit web app that provides an interactive user interface for text summarization.
+It allows users to input long text and get a summarized version in real-time.
+This version is optimized for deployment on **Streamlit Cloud**, providing scalable, cloud-hosted access to the summarizer with minimal setup.

 ---